 Global Partnership Network

 Genetic studies are only as informative as the people in them.
 Variant Bio combines anthropology, epidemiology, genetics, and machine learning to identify relevant groups to partner with.
-We focus on outliers for traits of medical relevance and populations with rare genetic variants that rise to high frequency.
+We focus on unique health-related traits and populations with rare genetic variants that rise to high frequency.

 Using innovative low- and high-pass whole-genome sequencing alongside custom algorithms we can reduce costs without sacrificing data quality.
 Our approach is better suited to identify novel and population-specific genetic variants than genotyping arrays, and captures much more of the genome than exome-sequencing.